forainny/HttpClient/README.md

 # HttpClient
-A Http client with libcurl
+A cross platform Http client with libcurl